-neight and design of the towers, considering that the extreme height will storic buildings nearby.
-Ing the overshadowing of Centenary Square, noting that lack of access pact on social use, promoting mould and will inhibit the growth of trees and demolishing the Parish Hall would set a dangerous precedent.
-In of St John's Hall to Willow Grove, considering the development as an inh Hall currently provides balance and context for the Cathedral and of public land in Hunter Street for the purpose of constructing is that buildings should be designed in such a way as to have minimal Theme 6 [Impacts on public open space] Theme 7 [Impacts on Hunter Street] Theme 9 [Social and infrastructure impacts and community interest] • impact on existing public amenity.
-Submitter considers that the proposal is not in the interests of the community and asserts that Parramatta CBD should be a place where people and the streetscape come first.
-30. Submitter from Charles Street, Springwood Submission Number 120 Object • Submitter objects to any development that would have an impact on the area surrounding St John's Cathedral.
-Theme 1 [impacts on St John's Cathedral and grounds] ੵ .
-Object Submitter has an interest in history heritage and the environment Theme 1 [Impacts on St John's Cathedral and grounds] 2 Submitter from Campbell artment overlooks St John's Cemetery, Theme 3 [Relationship to history and heritage] .
-Submission Number 121 Theme 4 [St John's Hall] • • Theme 6 [Impacts on public open space] + neme / [impacts on Hunter Street] 32.
+• • ppposes the proposed height and design of the towers, considering that the extreme height will ne Church and other historic buildings nearby.
+Saises concerns regarding the overshadowing of Centenary Square, noting that lack of access will have a negative impact on social use, promoting mould and will inhibit the growth of trees Theme 6 [Impacts on public open space] Theme 7 [Impacts on Hunter Street] • • Submitter considers that delisting and demolishing the Parish Hall would set a dangerous precedent.
+The parish Hall would set a dangerous precedent.
+The parish Hall to Willow Grove, considering the development as an interpret of the development as an interpret of the development.
+Theme 9 [Social and infrastructure impacts and community interest] • act of various).
+Submitter that the Parish Hall currently provides balance and context for the Cathedral and Town Hall opposite. • Submitter opposes the acquisition of public land in Hunter Street for the purpose of constructing underground parking and considers that buildings should be designed in such a way as to have minimal impact on existing public aments. • Submitter considers that the proposal is not in the interests of the community and asserts that Parramatta CBD should be a place where people and the streetscape come first.
+30. Submitter from Charles Street, Springwood Submission Number 120 Object Submitter objects to any development that would have an impact on the area surrounding St John's cathedral.
+Theme 1 [Impacts on St John's Cathedral and grounds] o • Object Submitter has an interest in history heritage and the environment Theme 1 [Impacts on St John's Cathedral and grounds] 2 Submitter from Campbell artment overlooks St John's Cemetery, Theme 3 [Relationship to history and heritage] Submission Number 121 • - Theme 4 [St John's Hall] • • Submitter forming that Parramatta has lost too many of institutional disciplinations and value to the streetscape, noting that Parramatta has lost too many of institutional obligings.
+Submitter objects to the loss of public land on Hunter Street for new development.
+Theme 6 [Impacts on public open space] • Theme 7 [Impacts on Hunter Street] 32.
 Submitter from Regent Street, New Lambton Submission Number 122 Object Submitter raises the significance of the St John's site to residents and descendants of early Parramatta convicts.
-Submitter objects to the planning proposal.
 Theme 3 [Relationship to history and heritage] 33.
-No Address Provided Submission Number 123 Object • Submitter raises the historical significance of the St John's site and the sense of connection felt by descendants of early Parramatta residents.
-Theme 3 [Relationship to history and heritage] 20 Submitter from Garden Object Submitter raises concerns with the development's height, stating it will dwarf St John's Cathedral.
-Submitter considers that the increased height of the development will potentially cause overshadowing, Theme 1 [impacts on St John's Cathedral and Grounds] j.
-Submission Number 132 have a negative impact on pedestrian experience. ne demolition of St John's Parish Hall, stating it should be restored for church or Theme 3 [Relationship to history and heritage]
+No Address Provided Submission Number 123 Object Submitter raises the historical significance of the St John's site and the sense of connection felt by descendants of early Parramatta residents.
+Theme 3 [Relationship to history and heritage] Submitter from Garden ö Object Submitter raises concerns with the development's height, stating it will dwarf St John's Cathedral.
+Theme 1 [Impacts on St John's Cathedral and Grounds] ¥.
+Street, Mount Pritchard Submission Number 132 • Theme 3 [Relationship to history and heritage]